Does your organisation have a good handle on data masking, or are you potentially letting personally identifiable data slip through the net?

 Facing fines of up to 20 million EUR for non-compliance, organisations clearly need to get a firm grip on the personally identifiable data that they store.
 And while data masking is a simple enough concept, its practical application across multiple large data sources is typically challenging, time-consuming and costly.

-Building on our long experience with best-of-breed enterprise software in the IBM InfoSphere Optim portfolio, Northdoor can help you enhance, simplify, accelerate and reduce the cost of both data masking and test data creation.
+Building on our long experience with best-of-breed enterprise software, Northdoor can help you enhance, simplify, accelerate and reduce the cost of both data masking and test data creation.
 What’s more, we can help you set up automated data discovery and classification, so that your data masking capabilities stay in lockstep as you add new data sources.